opencog/opencog/examples/pln/inference-control-learning/README.md

 ```

 Since it is resource bound we cannot consider all computable rules.
-Instead we consider the ones we have, typically obtained by the
+Instead we consider the ones we have, obtained by pattern mining or
-pattern miner.
+such.

 On top of that, instead of returning a single probability we want to
 return a truth value, or more generally a pdf (probability density